 Vasilopita or New Year’s lucky cake

 You will see many traditional sweets and cakes in bakeries everywhere during the holiday season in Greece.
 There is only that is specifically created for New Year: the Vasilopita or Greek New Year’s cake.
 The tradition of the New Year’s cake is connected to Saint Basil and therefore also called King Pie.
 This cake is made of a variety of dough and appears in different forms depending on the Greek region and family tradition.
-Inside the cake, a coin – the flouri – is hidden.
-The person that finds the coin will have good luck and good fortune for the year ahead.
-The Vasilopita is sliced traditionally representing the cross and this is traditionally done after midnight to bring good luck and blessings to the house.

 The connection of Vasilopita and Saint Basil

-I was wondering how this cake is connected to Saint Basil.
-Researched gave me different stories.
-Some say that Saint Basil called on the citizens of his town Caesarea to raise a ransom payment to stop the siege of the city.
-Each citizen handed over his gold or jewelry.
-When the ransom was collected, the enemy was embarrassed the act of collective given and called off the siege.
 Saint Basil had to return the unpaid ransom to the citizens but had no idea which items belonged to which family.
 He baked all the jewelry into loaves of bread and distributed them.
 By a miracle, each citizen received their exact share.
 In other stories, it is Saint Basil’s attempt to give charity to the poor without embarrassing them or trying to hide his giving to the poor from the king or emperor.

-My apartment’s doorbell never rings more often than during the holiday season in Greece.
-And certainly this year my kids have been going around the neighbourhood again the singing of the Kalanta.
 These traditional Greek Christmas Carols are sung on the day before Christmas and on 31 December.
 Children go from house to house playing a triangle (in the old days also a drum) and singing traditional Greek Christmas songs.
 If they sing well, they are rewarded with money or a sweet.
 In the past, they would also be carrying a boat, a very old custom in the Greek islands.

-In Crete children sometimes played the Lyra, a Greek string instrument.
+In Crete, children sometimes played the Lyra, a Greek string instrument.
 In the past, children received sweets, walnuts, dried fruits and biscuits instead of money.
 In some villages in Greece, children collected money for their local school.
 The money would be handed over to the school teacher to buy books and other materials.
 The singing of the children is considered to bring good luck.

-New Year traditions in Greece: Goodluck
+New Year traditions in Greece: Good luck and anything related

 Good luck plays a very important role in more traditions of the holiday season in Greece.
 On New Year’s Eve, families get together at home and they often play card games for good luck.
 The games can go on for hours and end around midnight.
 The state lottery is very popular during the holiday season in Greece.
 Rolling dice is another favourite of the New Year traditions in Greece.